RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/01.requirements-engineering/Readme.md

 * There is a dependency on "US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." - there has to be at least one collaborator to be assigned a skill
+* There is a dependency on "US001 - As an HRM, I want to register skills that a collaborator may have" - there has to be at least one skill to be assigned to a collaborator

 ### 1.5 Input and Output Data